Steven W. Jochums

 Prior to joining UL, Steven worked for over 19 years in the consumer electronics industry, in direct consumer sales and marketing at Team Electronics of Peoria (IL), Inc.

-While living in Peoria, Steve was actively involved with the Peoria L5, a local chapter of the L5 Society, which promoted space commercialization, colonization and exploitation for economic benefit of space activities for all mankind.
+While living in Peoria, Steve was actively involved with the Peoria L5, a local chapter of the L5 Society, which promoted space commercialization, colonization and space exploitation, for economic benefit of all mankind.

-He worked with the Lakeview Museum of Arts and Sciences’ planetarium staff in conducting space and model rocketry workshops and events, to increase the intrests and awareness of the space sciences.
+He worked with the Lakeview Museum of Arts and Sciences’ Planetarium staff by conducting space and model rocketry workshops and events, to increase the intrests and awareness of the space sciences in Peoria's young people.

 Prior to Peoria L5, Steve founded and operated the Illinois Valley Aerospace Club in his hometown of Roanoke, Illinois.
-The club focused on model rocketry and model aviation, and conducted numerous public launch events in Central Illinois and the suburban Chicago areas, as representatives of model rocket product manufacturer, Estes Industries.
-IVAC’s crowning achievement was conducting a series of fund raising events from 1977 to 1981, which allowed the club to witness the first launch of the Space Shuttle, STS-1, as invited guests of NASA on April 12, 1981.
-The organization operated from 1974 until 1984.
+The club focused on model rocketry and conducted numerous public launch events in Central Illinois and the suburban Chicago areas as representatives of model rocketry manufacturer, Estes Industries.
+The IVAC’s crowning achievement was conducting a wide series of fund raising events from 1977 to 1981, that provided the fundis that allowed the entire club to witness the first launch of the Space Shuttle, STS-1, as invited guests of NASA on April 12, 1981.
+The IVAC organization operated from 1974 until 1984.

-Lake County SpacePort owner, Steve Jochums with former Space Shuttle Launch Director, Bob Sieck at "Shuttle Fest III," Titusville, FL, April 13, 2024.
+Lake County SpacePort owner, Steve Jochums with former Space Shuttle Launch Director, Bob Sieck at "Shuttle Fest III," held in Titusville, FL, April 13, 2024, by the American Space Museum and Space Walk of Fame.